Dalian iron ore finds further support from fundamentals

 Improved steel demand also boosted sentiment, with daily transaction volumes of construction steel products climbing to 208,200 tons on Monday, the highest since May, data from consultancy Mysteel showed.

-However, the benchmark November iron ore SZZFX3 on the Singapore Exchange dropped 0.61% to $116.45 a ton as of 0200 GMT on fears of rate hikes by the United States Federal Reserve.
+The benchmark November iron ore SZZFX3 on the Singapore Exchange was little changed at $117.25 a ton as of 0721 GMT with fears of rate hikes by the U.S. Federal Reserve limiting gains.

-Steel benchmarks on the Shanghai Futures Exchange exhibited mixed movement, albeit marginally.
+Steel benchmarks on the Shanghai Futures Exchange showed mixed movement, albeit marginally.

 China's key commodities output and economic data will be out on Wednesday.